 “So there are intersections with my life, and I’m always looking for a story that I can relate to, for sure.
 But (in choosing my projects), I don’t think, ‘This is me at this age or that age.’”

-Still, Michael has no problem with people associating the films’ stories with his life.
+Still, he has no problem with people associating the films’ stories with his life.
 “I’m glad they feel personal, or that they feel like they could be my story, or part of my life,” he says.
 “I think that means that there’s a believability there, which you’re trying to achieve as a filmmaker.”

 Riding it out